zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 The proposal is to make the Data Layer more extensible approaching by introducing these two interfaces:

-- An **Attribute Collection** plugin interface responsible for extratcing relevant attributes from a data source and storing them into the Data Layer for consumption by other components.
+- An **Attribute Collection** plugin interface responsible for extracting relevant attributes from a data source and storing them into the Data Layer for consumption by other components.
 The plugin can be registered with existing or new *Data Sources* (see below) and sources would call their registered plugins